Articles

 QwenLM GitHub — The authoritative source for Alibaba’s Qwen series

-QwenLM GitHub is the fastest and most authoritative source for tracking the Qwen series of models.
+QwenLM GitHub is the fastest and most accurate source for tracking the Qwen series of models.
 When Qwen3 launched in April 2026, the GitHub repository included the following within hours of release:

-- An Apache 2.0 license file—confirming commercial usability
+• An Apache 2.0 license file—confirming commercial use is permitted

 This is developer-grade information.
 If you’re evaluating whether to run Qwen3-30B-A3B locally, this single repository answers nearly all technical questions.
-The only details not available here are Alibaba Cloud’s API pricing for these models—and whether that pricing might affect your existing inference cost calculations.
+The only details not available here are Alibaba Cloud’s API pricing for these models—and whether that pricing would impact your existing inference cost calculations.

 Recommended workflow: Follow the QwenLM organization on GitHub and enable release notifications.
-You’ll get alerted for every new model.
-Then spend just 15 minutes reading the model card directly—before turning to secondary coverage.
+You’ll get alerted every time a new model drops.
+Then spend 15 minutes reading the model card directly—before turning to secondary coverage.

 DeepSeek HuggingFace — The official source for DeepSeek releases